N3X15/ss13-vox/README.md

 ## Generating voices

-Simply edit voxwordlist.txt and announcements.txt to taste, and run generate.sh.
+Simply edit voxwords.txt and announcements.txt to taste, and run generate.sh.

 Sounds encoded will end up in the sounds directory, alongside a cache directory and a tmp directory.
 Pauses and beeps/bloops will NOT be generated.